United States Specialty Fertilizer Market Size and Share

 United States Specialty Fertilizer Market Analysis by Mordor Intelligence

-The United States specialty fertilizer market size stands at USD 7.0 billion in 2025 and is forecast to reach USD 9.1 billion by 2030, advancing at a 5.4% CAGR during 2025-2030.
+The United States specialty fertilizer market size is projected to grow from USD 4.21 billion in 2025 to USD 4.32 billion in 2026 and is forecast to reach USD 5.31 billion by 2031 at 4.21% CAGR over 2026-2031.
 Rising investment in precision nutrient programs, stricter runoff regulations, and the economics of yield maximization are steering growers toward premium controlled-release, stabilized, and fully soluble nutrition solutions.
 The convergence of GPS-guided variable-rate spreaders with polymer-coated formulations enables site-specific application that trims nutrient losses while lifting net returns per acre.
 Price premiums of 20%-40% over commodity NPK blends persist because these products integrate coating chemistries, micronutrient enrichment, and proprietary blending services that boost agronomic efficiency.
 Market expansion in the region is further supported by micro-irrigation upgrades on 2 million drip-irrigated acres since 2021 till now and the construction of more than 1,200 acres of indoor farming space that demands ultra-clean soluble feeds.

 Key Report Takeaways

-• By specialty type, water-soluble fertilizers held 47.6% of the United States specialty fertilizer market share in 2024, whereas controlled-release fertilizers are projected to advance at an 8.17% CAGR through 2030.
+• By specialty type, liquid fertilizers held the largest United States specialty fertilizer market share, accounting for 38.7% in 2025, whereas controlled-release fertilizers are projected to be the fastest-growing segment, expanding at a CAGR of 6.8% through 2031.

 Segment Analysis